 The mission of the Piano Technicians Guild is to promote the highest possible standards of piano service by providing members with opportunities for professional development, by recognizing technical competence through rigorous examinations.

 The Piano Technicians Guild’s rigorous technical examinations are used to certify piano technicians as Registered Piano Technicians (RPT).
 The RPT credential shows that the technician is a professional who can competently perform piano tuning, service and repair.

 The field of piano technology is an otherwise unregulated trade, so the Piano Technicians Guild sets its own standards of quality for piano technicians and piano tuners.
 The Guild has two types of members: Registered Piano Technicians and Associates.
 PTG membership is open to all individuals 18 years of age and older with a professional or avocational interest in Piano Technology.
 The title of “Registered Piano Technician” must be earned by passing a series of rigorous examinations.

 When you’re looking to hire a piano tuner, look for a Registered Piano Technician, like Vincent Maccaro Piano Tuner.
-Vincent services and tunes pianos in Bergen, Passaic, Hudson, North Jersey, Rockland County.
-Orange County NY and beyond.
+Vincent services and tunes pianos in Bergen, Passaic Sussex Counties, North Jersey, Rockland County, Orange County NY and beyond.

 From the Piano Technicians Guide website: